Vicgomz/Blog-Web-Template/README.md

 - **Responsive Design**: Adapts seamlessly to different screen sizes.
 - **Basic Styling**: Customizable CSS for a professional look.

-## Usage
-- Open `index.html` to view the homepage and explore the template.
-- Navigate to `blog.html` for the blog archive or `post.html` for a sample post.
-- Customize the HTML, CSS, and JavaScript files to fit your content and style.

 ## Development
 This project is built using:
 - **HTML5**: For structure and content.